Internal Medicine CME Coursess

 The following is a catalog of online CME courses offered through the Harvard Medical School.
 Each course consists of multi-media learning materials with a series of mulitple-choice questions for CME credit.
 Access to the Internet is required, high speed access is preferred.

-The cost of these CME courses ranges from $20 to $100, and each course provides 1 to 20 CME credit hours.
+The cost of these CME courses ranges from $20 to $2000, and each course provides anywhere from 1 to 50 CME credit hours.

 Endocrine Emergency 1 (free sample case) - Excerpt: